 Advanced crossfitters – You’ve been doing Crossfit on your own for a long time, consistently, and can prove it.
 You may be exempted from the introductory classes at the discretion of the instructor.
 There will be a test on both your technique in a number of movements, as well as your physical conditioning.
 If you have not consistently done the WOD at a minimum of three times per week consistently for the last few months, for your own safety, don’t attempt this option; if you’ve taken a month off, this is not the option for you.
 There will be very few people who fit into this option.

 Note: This option is seriously only for people who are experienced Crossfitters who have RECENTLY been doing the Crossfit WOD (by consistently we mean for the last half year or longer, and aren’t “coming off a break”).
 I don’t care if you’re a veteran Navy SEAL, if you haven’t done Crossfit, you WILL physically harm yourself attempting this option.
-There have been multiple individuals (in particular, one special operations member, and one former Army Ranger and SWAT team member) who were in great shape, attempted to jump right into full-out Crossfit, and had a multi-day visit to the hospital and near brush with death due to Rhabdomyolysis (another article is linked here).
+There have been multiple individuals at other gyms (in particular, one special operations member, and one former Army Ranger and SWAT team member) who were in great shape, attempted to jump right into full-out Crossfit, and had a multi-day visit to the hospital and near brush with death due to Rhabdomyolysis (another article is linked here).
 At the first link, pay close attention to Comment #3 by one Rhabdomyolysis victim, Jorge, who said “I had been Crossfitting before and took a long break… was scoring high on the Army APFT, and got back into Crossfitting too fast and too hard”.

 This isn’t to scare you, but to warn you that you MUST properly acclimate yourself to Crossfit training.
 That is exactly what options 1 and 2 are for.
 Crossfit is the most effective fitness program on the planet, you must approach it correctly and with respect if you want to reap its benefits.